pschool-in/curriculum/content/grammar/degrees-comparison-draft.md

 Summer season is more comforatable than winter .
 China is larger than India.
 Kochi is better than any other port in Kerala
-Oranges are cheaper than apples.
+Mangoes are cheaper than Apples.
-Mark is more intelligent than James.
+Martin is more intelligent than James.
 Susie is taller than any other girl in her class.
 Bombay is bigger than Chennai.
-No other metal is costlier than gold.’
+No other metal is costlier than Gold.
 I am taller than my brother.
 Guru is not richer than Hema.
 ```

 ```
-my son Kiran is weaker than Kamal.
+My son Kiran is weaker than Kamal.
 Tea is more popular beverage than Burger.
 The Nile is longer than the River Thames.
 The cartoon channel is better than News channel.